Skip to main content

 Moderate(65%)

-VICTORIAN ENGRAVED SILVER OR SILVER-PLATED BRACELET: GEMSTONE & CRAFT ANALYSIS
+VICTORIAN ENGRAVED SILVER OR SILVER-PLATED BRACELET: IDENTIFICATION

 This appears to be a Victorian-era bracelet, constructed from several articulated metal panels connected by multiple short chain links.
 The panels feature intricate engraved floral and scrollwork designs, characteristic of the romantic and ornate aesthetics popular during the latter half of the 19th century.
 The central panel is notably elongated and curvilinear, flanked by two bell-shaped panels, all exhibiting fluted or ridged borders.